Irmandiño revolts: Aftermath

 The Irmandiño revolts paved the way for the centralization efforts of the Catholic Monarchs two decades later.
 They appointed a governor-captain general and created an audiencia for the Kingdom of Galicia that took over the dispensation of justice from local lords and placed it under the auspices of the Crown.
 They also ordered that none of the castles destroyed by the Irmandiños be rebuilt and had the Galician monasteries placed under the authority of their respective Castilian orders.
 The Catholic Monarchs also eliminated or neutralized the powerful lords.
-In particular, it is possible that they had Pedro Madruga—who remained grateful to the king of Portugal and, therefore, supported Xoana A Bertranaxa in her efforts to gain the crown of Castile against Isabella—was murdered in 1486.
+In particular, it is possible that they had Pedro Madruga—who remained grateful to the king of Portugal and, therefore, supported Xoana A Bertranaxa in her efforts to gain the crown of Castile against Isabella—murdered in 1486.
 (The other possibility, depending on the chronicle, is that he died of carbuncles.)
 Another powerful lord, Pedro Pardo de Cela, was executed and his lands incorporated into the royal domain.
 Finally, Ferdinand and Isabella extended the authority of the Santa Hermandad to Galicia and abolished any remnants of serfdom in the region in 1480.